Looking for some inspiration and to strengthen your faith? These books may be right up your alley.

 Emily Freeman is an outstanding woman who radiates strength.
 Even This shares some incredible experiences which she has had in life and made her really question if God was there.
 Her writing will help you gain faith and trust in our Heavenly Father no matter what life may bring your way.

-Hank Smith is a well-known LDS speaker and professor at BYU; his humor and knowledge excite all who listen to him.
+Hank Smith is a well-known speaker and professor at Brigham Young University and loved for his humor and knowledge.
 This book is a short but awesome read if you need a little help finding happiness in your life.
 Smith points out the simple truth that it can be extremely hard to find happiness at certain points in life, but it is possible.
 His goal is to help you find joy in life and like yourself better no matter what you are going through.

 At The Pulpit

 Hello, strong women!
 At The Pulpit has 54 discourses by Latter-Day Saint women that will seriously inspire you.
-Hearing their words and stories will help you feel a tight knit kinship with other LDS women and really help you learn to love these women.
-Their strength and courage has influenced the Church of Jesus Christ of Latter-Day Saints so strongly and it is amazing to read more about them.
+Hearing their words and stories will help you feel a tight knit kinship with other women and really help you learn to love them.

 Embracing The Broken